Swooping Birds

 • Keep an eye on the bird as they are less likely to swoop if you look at them; and

-• Bike riders - dismount from your bike and walk through the bird’s territory and try fitting a bike flag to your bike or attaching cable ties/fake eyes to the back of your helmet.
+• Bike riders - dismount from your bike and walk through the bird’s territory and try fitting a bike flag to your bike or attaching cable ties or fake eyes to the back of your helmet.

-Magpies and Plovers are protected by the Biodiversity Conservation Act 2016 and harming these native birds and/or their nests is illegal.
-Native birds have their place in the Australian ecosystem and it is important that we live with wildlife so we can co-exist without endangering the conservation of native animals.
+Native Australian Birds including Magpies and Plovers are protected by the Biodiversity Conservation Act 2016 and harming native birds and/or their nests is illegal.

 For further information view the following documents: